Selling A House With Tenants In Colorado

 1. Can you legally sell a rental property with tenants in Colorado?
 Yes, you can legally sell a rental property even if it is occupied by tenants in Colorado.

-2. Check the lease agreement: Review the lease agreement to see if there are any clauses that would prevent you from selling the property while it is still occupied by tenants.
+2. Check the lease agreement: Review the lease agreement to see if any clauses would prevent you from selling the property while it is still occupied by tenants.

 3. Communicate with the tenants: It is important to communicate with the tenants and let them know that you are planning to sell the property.
 Be honest and transparent with them about your plans and try to work out a mutually beneficial solution.